-Exactly what it says it is, this farm just west of the city centre is a community led charity that houses animals and provides education opportunities for all it’s visitors.
+Exactly what it says it is, this farm just west of the city centre is a community-led charity that houses animals and provides educational opportunities for all its visitors.
 They house everything from livestock like cows to pets like chinchillas.

 Not so free (aka paid) things to do in Edinburgh

 You absolutely can’t miss Edinburgh Castle on a visit to Edinburgh.
 It dominates the skyline from most directions.
 I like to view it from the west end of Princes Street Garden and the Grassmarket specifically.

 However, if you want a closer look at the inside, you’ll need to pay.

 Edinburgh Castle is one of the most unique castles I’ve visited in the UK in that it’s more of a fortification with numerous buildings sheltered inside.
 It also contains the National War Museum of Scotland.